pike13inc/booking_platform_integration_example/README.md

-# Intergrating your Membership Aggregator Application with Front Desk
+# Integrating your Membership Aggregator Application with Front Desk

 Note: The code included in this repository is strictly for example purposes only and should not be considered production ready.